-Missed estimate follow-up is not a sales problem.
-It is a process problem.
+Missed estimate follow-up is usually not a sales problem.
+It is a workflow problem.

 Stanley Systems helps service businesses fix the gap between sending the quote and following up on time.
 When that step depends on memory, the next busy day wins.
 Good jobs go cold quietly.